Three Questions to Ask about Your Recruiting Process

 The next time you are faced with the challenge of conquering high turnover and increased employee engagement, look at your recruiting department before installing that slide or splurging on a new performance management software.
 The answer may be as easy as realigning the process from the time the candidate interviews the first time.

-One Response to “Three Questions to Ask about Your Recruiting Process”
+3 Responses to “Three Questions to Ask about Your Recruiting Process”

 Leave a Reply